 It’s amazing that we’re hundreds of words in and now, we’re at the actual interior of the museum.

 As we’ve mentioned, the NC Museum of Art is made up of two buildings, East and West.
 If you plan to purchase tickets to a special event or exhibit, you can do so online or just past the West Building entrance.

 The museum’s permanent exhibits are found in both buildings, though the West Building holds the majority of them.
 Its always-expanding collection includes works from the Italian Rennaissance and from ancient Greece and Rome.

 You’ll also find 18th- to 20th-century American art, ritual objects of Judaic ceremonies and life, and a diverse array of international contemporary pieces.

-Note: Admission to these exhibits is free, except during Art in Bloom for four days in March.
+Note: Admission to these exhibits is free, except during Art in Bloom.
 We’ll share more about that shortly.